TrixiePhany/Military-Asset-management/README.md

-Core Features Needed:
+# Core Features:

-Dashboard:
+1. Dashboard:
 Display key metrics: Opening Balance, Closing Balance, Net Movement (Purchases + Transfer In - Transfer Out), Assigned and Expended assets.
 Filters: Provide filter options for Date, Base and Equipment Type.
 Pop-up Display: Clicking on "Net Movement" should show detailed views for Purchases, Transfer In, and Transfer Out.
 [Bonus]

-Purchases Page:
+2. Purchases Page:
 Record purchases for assets (e.g., weapons, vehicles) for a specific base.
 View historical purchases with date and equipment-type filters.

-Transfer Page:
+3. Transfer Page:
 Facilitate asset transfers between bases.
 Maintain a clear transfer history with timestamps and asset details.

-Assignments & Expenditures Page:
+4. Assignments & Expenditures Page:
 Assign assets to personnel and track expended assets as well.

-Role-Based Access Control (RBAC):
+5. Role-Based Access Control (RBAC):
 Admin: Full access to all data and operations.
 Base Commander: Access to data and operations for their assigned base.
 Logistics Officer: Limited access to purchases and transfers.

-Non-Functional Requirements:
+# Non-Functional Requirements:

-Frontend (React):
+1. Frontend:
-The mobile/ web app should be responsive and easy to navigate.
-React: Develop a clean and responsive UI, providing smooth transitions and interactivity.
+React: The web app is responsive and easy to navigate.
+A clean and responsive UI, providing smooth transitions and interactivity.

-Backend:
+3. Backend:
-Develop the backend using a tech stack of your choice, justifying your selections.
-Secure RESTful APIs: The backend should expose APIs for each feature, including data access and updates.
+Secure RESTful APIs: Includes data access and updates.
 Role-based Access Control (RBAC): Implement using middleware to ensure appropriate security levels for each role.
 API Logging: All transactions (purchases, transfers, assignments, etc.) must be logged for auditing purposes.

 Database:

-Choose a relational database (SQL or NoSQL).
-Justify your choice of database stack and design.
-Also include how it supports the requirements (e.g., tracking movements, assignments and purchases).
+A relational database SQL.
+Used Postgres SQL